PaperPrototype/Intro-Coding-and-Computers/4 - Arrays + Addresses/Lecture/english.md

 The `integers` variable in the aboove code is an *address* to the first item in the array.

+TODO
+- currently the picture below is incorrect since an `int` uses 4 bytes, not 2.

 ![memory array address](/Assets/memory_array_address.png)

 To access an item in an array we "go to" the first element in the array + an offset.

-Change your code to the below to print out the second item in the list (Make sure to add a `\n`)
+Change your code to the below to print out the second item in the list by using an offset of 1 (Make sure to add a `\n`)

 ```c
 #include <stdio.h>